-The Resilient Fisheries RI project's backstory has been adaptive and evolutionary.
+The Resilient Fisheries RI project was adaptive and evolutionary.
 The story began in late 2015, when a dozen Rhode Island fishermen received a NOAA Saltonstall Kennedy grant to complete a one-time, short-term project using social learning and network building to engage their peers in thinking collectively about a single issue: environmental change.
 But maintaining a singular focus soon became impossible, as the conversations engendered by the project began to reveal many other sources of change and uncertainty facing the fishing industry.
 As the project progressed, it became apparent that the first order of business was to build a broad, general, and consensus-based foundation - one that could later be built on with theme-specific additions.

 This evolution from a single-issue project into a general resilience planning process was a testament to the passion, thoughtfulness, and dedication of project participants - not just the coordinating team, but everyone who sat down for a conversation, attended a workshop, or utilized the project list-serv to generate dialogue among their peers.
 The result - a Blueprint for Resilience - bears the fingerprints of 125 fishing industry participants whose involvement made it both robust and responsive.

 The Resilient Fisheries RI project began with 48 one-on-one interviews, conducted between January and August, 2016.
 These interviews gathered perspectives on challenges and opportunities associated with environmental change, adaptive strategies, and general fisheries resilience from a broad spectrum of fishery participants.
 A summary can be found in the report "Phase I. Environmental Change, Vulnerability, Adaptation, & Resilience: A Summary Report of 48 Semi-Structured Interviews with Rhode Island Commercial Fishery Stakeholders."